 Fort Klamath and Klamath Lake

 From the national park’s south entrance, OR-62 leads southeast to Fort Klamath.
-Established in 1863 to protect settlers from Native Americans, it now houses the Fort Klamath Museum, telling the story of the fort’s role in the Modoc War.
+Established as a U.S. military outpost in 1863, it now houses the Fort Klamath Museum, telling the story of the fort’s role in the Modoc War.

 From Fort Klamath, the byway winds west and south, bending along the Upper Klamath National Wildlife Refuge and Upper Klamath Lake on West Side Road.
 Covering 133 square miles/214 square kilometers, Upper Klamath is Oregon’s largest freshwater lake; together with the adjacent wetlands and other area lakes, the Klamath Basin forms one of the largest freshwater ecosystems west of the Great Lakes.

 A boat offers an ideal way to explore it.
 (Area concessionaires offer rentals.)
 Self-guided water trails, like the Upper Klamath Canoe Trail near Rocky Point, weave among marsh grasses and lilies.
 Anglers know Upper Klamath for its trophy-size native rainbow trout.

 The waterways are a magnet for more than a million birds migrating up and down the Pacific Flyway.
 More than 300 different species pass through, including shorebirds like white-faced ibis, great egrets and sandhill cranes; raptors like American kestrels and northern harriers; and tens of thousands of geese, ducks and swans.
 It attracts the largest concentration of bald eagles in the Lower 48.

 In the shadow of 9,495-foot/2,894- meter Mt.
 McLoughlin, the byway joins OR-140 and sidles up alongside the lake at Howard Bay.
 This is a good area to spot nesting white pelicans and bald eagles, which soar through the skies here year-round.